terilios/reasoning-iteration/README.md

 - Clear Separation of Concerns: The code is well-organized into distinct functions for planning and output generation.
 - Robust Error Handling: Try-except blocks are properly implemented in each stage.
-- Good Configuration Management: Environment variables are used for sensitive configuration.
+- Good Configuration Management: Environment variables and YAML configuration for flexible settings.
 - Helpful Debugging Features: Comprehensive logging of prompts and responses, and performance metrics tracking.
+- Async Support: Efficient processing of multiple prompts with configurable batch sizes.

 ### Areas for Improvement:

 - Response Validation: Enhance quality checks for the planning stage output and final response.
 - Configuration Enhancement: Add more configurable parameters for flexibility.
 - Enhanced Error Recovery: Implement more sophisticated retry logic with exponential backoff.
-- Extensibility: Add support for custom prompt templates and async operations.
+- Extensibility: Add support for custom prompt templates.
 - Documentation: Expand docstrings and add more type hints for better code clarity.

 ## Contributing